kylelin1998/RssMonitorTelegramBot/README_en.md

 Template variables support translation to the language of your choice.
 For example, you can translate the title into English, Thai, Russian, German, etc.
 #### Convenient Upgrades
 The bot includes a built-in upgrade feature.
 After initial deployment, you can simply click on the upgrade button within the bot for future upgrades.
-#### Lightweight
-Takes up around 100MB of memory in the system, and uses a lightweight SQLite database, ensuring it remains truly lightweight.

 ## Deploy
 The bot's deploy steps based on the Docker, its upgrade feature also based on the Docker, so please use the Docker to deploy it in case appear error.